Water Sanitation and Health

 Take the WHO Academy Course to learn more about the state of sanitation, how it impacts health, how it is defined, and how to accelerate progress and national and local level or dig deeper with videos, training materials and additional resources at the sanitation safety planning (SSP) learning hub.

 Read more about the practical steps to achieve universal access to safely managed sanitation, which support sector alignment on sanitation activities at country level.
-And find out more about climate finance for sanitation in the new GCF annex for sanitation.
+And find out more about climate finance for sanitation in the GCF annex for sanitation.

 All →